dankovacek/flood_frequency/README.md

 Flood Frequency Analysis (FFA) is common practice for hydrologists to estimate flood magnitude.
 A typical method of estimating a return period flood uses the annual peak  instantaneous flow series as an input, fitting a statistical distribution to the data (typically GEV, LPIII, etc.) and then extrapolating beyond the data, where there is considerable uncertainty.

 A dataset of sufficient length to capture the true distribution of annual floods does not exist.
-As a result, practitioners as a rule use limited sample sizes to work with.
-The samples are then sensitive to sampling variability.
+As a result, practitioners have limited sample sizes to work with, and analysis is then sensitive to sampling variability.
 Further, the fragile assumption of non-stationarity founds the basic FFA methodology on soggy ground (nice).

+## Basic Methodology

-Fitting a Log-Pearson type 3 distribution to the full set of annual maximum peak instantaneous flow events, we get some continuous estimate of the underlying distribution (solid red line).
+Fitting a Log-Pearson type 3 distribution to the full set of annual maximum peak instantaneous flow events yields a continuous estimate of the underlying distribution (solid red line).

 Assuming the set of annual instantaneous floods is comprised of statistically independent events, we can select a subset of size N (without replacement) of events from the total record at random.
 Fitting a Log-Pearson type 3 distribution to the subset, we get some other continuous estimate of the distribution.
 The smaller the subset, the poorer we expect the subset to reflect reality.
 Again, because the individual events are assumed to be statistically independent, we then run the simulation M times.